Tuition. Fees. Books. It all adds up!

 1. Serve Your Country

-The Air Force, U.S. Cost Guard, Air Force, Merchant Marine, Military, and Naval Academies offer a free college education to those who serve after college.
+The Air Force, U.S. Coast Guard, Air Force, Merchant Marine, Military, and Naval Academies offer a free college education to those who serve after college.

 The requirements vary, but military training is required and those serving must commit to up to 10 years of service.
 That’s a lot of service, but it’s for a great cause.